iamkirkbater/personal-blog/content/posts/controller-runtime-fake.md

 ### Backstory
 Let's set the stage here with some backstory.
 If you're not interested, skip to the [TL;DR](#tldr)

-I'm on a team that's responsible for preparing AWS accounts to have a kubernetes cluster installed on them.
+I'm on a team that's responsible for preparing AWS accounts to have a Kubernetes cluster installed on them.
 We run this as a hosted solution for our customers.
 Essentially, the goal of our operator is to create an AWS account, ensure that we have a few users installed, and then test that we can initialize instances in the account, then we say the account is ready and another team's product comes in to install kubernetes.

 And then when a cluster is deleted, our operator will prepare the account to be reused.
 We do a quick spot-check to make sure that there's no residual infrastructure left that's going to just sit idle and burn money.
-Then we update the account inside kubernetes saying that it's "Ready" to be reused again.
+Then we update the account inside Kubernetes saying that it's "Ready" to be reused again.

 If we have an issue during this reuse prep stage, we mark the Account as "Failed", so that it can't be used again.